ABOUT BRIAN MCGRATH OAM

 Brian was admitted to the Australian Lions Foundation Hall of Fame in 2006 and was also elected a life member of the Australian Past District Governors Association that year.

 Whilst being quiet and relatively unassuming, Brian wasn’t one to seek accolades not that they weren’t deserved.
 He was a Melvin Jones Fellow, a Life Member of the Association, proudly carried Ray Phippard Fellowship No 10, among many others.
 The citation covering Brian’s Order of Australia Medal OAM noted his contribution to Lions in so many areas.

-The PDG Brian McGrath OAM Awards for Best Humanitarian Project by a Community-based Leo Club and the Best Humanitarian Project by a Leo Club Within a School are presented annually at the Lions Club National Convention.
+The Inaugural Award of the PDG Brian McGrath OAM Award for Best Humanitarian Project by a Alpha Leo Club was made in 2020.
+The Lifesaver Foundation offer two Awards; one for the Best Humanitarian Project by a Alpha Leo Club and Best Humanitarian Project by a Omega Leo Club.
+As there were no entries in 2020 for the Omega Leo Club there was only one presentation.
+These ongoing awards will be presented annually at the Lions Club National Convention.

 Best Humanitarian Project by an Alpha Leo Club

 2020 - Awarded to The Cathedral School Leo Club in Townsville.